 The Company's credit risk is, therefore, mainly attributable to its trade debtors.
 The amounts are presented in the balance sheet net of provisions for bad debts, estimated by the Company's Directors based on experience from previous financial years and their assessment of the current economic environment.
-The breakdown of impairment losses recognised under "trade receivables for sales and provision of services with group companies" on the balance sheet as of 31 December 2023 is as follows:
+The breakdown of impairment losses recognised under "trade receivables for sales and provision of services with group companies" on the balance sheet as of 31 December 2024 is as follows:

 Euros

-31-12-2023 31-12-2022
+31-12-2024 31-12-2023

-Provision for bad debts (248,835) (278,522)
+Provision for bad debts (122,733) (248,835)

 The Company does not have a significant concentration of credit risk, with exposure spread over a large number of customers (franchisees) and their individual amounts being insignificant.
-During the 2023 financial year, the Company recognised a reversal amounting to 29,687 euros corresponding to definitive derecognitions of provisions for uncollectible losses.
+During the 2024 financial year, the Company recognised a reversal amounting to 93,803 euros corresponding to finally collectable receivables and a definitive derecognition of 32,299 euros corresponding to definitive derecognitions of provisions for uncollectible losses.